kaisenlinux/manpages-dev/category/TCP/socat.md

 EXAMPLES
        socat - TCP4:www.domain.org:80

               transfers  data  between  STDIO  (-)  and a TCP4 connection to port 80 of host www.domain.org.
 This example results in an interactive connection similar to telnet or netcat.
 The stdin terminal parameters are not changed, so you may close the relay with ^D or abort it with ^C.

        socat -d -d READLINE,history=$HOME/.http_history \
        TCP4:www.domain.org:www,crnl

-              this  is  similar  to the previous example, but you can edit the current line in a bash like manner (READLINE) and use the history file .http_history;
-              socat prints messages about progress (-d -d).
-The  port is specified by service name (www), and correct network line termination characters (crnl) in‐ stead of NL are used.
+              this is similar to the previous example, but you can edit the current line in a bash like manner (READLINE) and use the history file .http_history; socat prints  messages  about progress (-d -d).
+The  port is specified by service name (www), and correct network line termination characters (crnl) instead of NL are used.

        socat TCP4-LISTEN:www TCP4:www.domain.org:www

               installs a simple TCP port forwarder.
 With TCP4-LISTEN it listens on local port "www" until a connection comes in, accepts it, then connects to the remote host (TCP4) and starts data transfer.
 It will not accept a second connection.

        socat -d -d -lmlocal2 \
        TCP4-LISTEN:80,bind=myaddr1,reuseaddr,fork,su=nobody,range=10.0.0.0/8 \
        TCP4:www.domain.org:80,bind=myaddr2

               TCP port forwarder, each side bound to another local IP address (bind).
 This example handles an almost arbitrary number of parallel or consecutive connections by fork’ing a  new process  after  each  accept()  .
-It provides a little security by su’ing to user nobody after forking; it only permits con‐ nections from the private 10 network (range); due to reuseaddr, it allows immediate restart after master process’s termination,  even  if  some  child sockets  are  not completely shut down.
+It  provides a little security by su’ing to user nobody after forking; it only permits connections from the private 10 network (range); due to reuseaddr, it allows immediate restart after master process’s termination, even if some child sockets are not completely shut down.
 With -lmlocal2, socat logs to  stderr  until successfully reaching the accept loop.
 Further logging is directed to syslog with facility local2.

        socat TCP4-LISTEN:5555,fork,tcpwrap=script \
        EXEC:/bin/myscript,chroot=/home/sandbox,su-d=sandbox,pty,stderr

               a simple server that accepts connections (TCP4-LISTEN) and fork’s a new child process for each connection; every child acts as single relay.
 The client must match the rules for daemon process name "script" in /etc/hosts.allow and /etc/hosts.deny, otherwise it is refused access (see "man 5 hosts_access").
-For EXEC’uting the program, the child process chroot’s  to  /home/sandbox,  su’s  to  user  sandbox,  and  then  starts  the  program
+For EXEC’uting the program, the  child  process chroot’s to /home/sandbox, su’s to user sandbox, and then starts the program /home/sandbox/bin/myscript.
-              /home/sandbox/bin/myscript.
 Socat and myscript communicate via a pseudo tty (pty); myscript’s stderr is redirected to stdout, so its error messages are transferred via socat to the connected client.

        socat EXEC:"mail.sh target@domain.com",fdin=3,fdout=4 \
        TCP4:mail.relay.org:25,crnl,bind=alias1.server.org,mss=512

               mail.sh is a shell script, distributed with socat, that implements a simple SMTP client.
-It is programmed to "speak" SMTP on its  FDs  3  (in)  and  4
-              (out).
-The fdin and fdout options tell socat to use these FDs for communication with the program.
-Because mail.sh inherits stdin and stdout while so‐ cat does not use them, the script can read a mail body from stdin.
+It is programmed to "speak" SMTP on its FDs 3 (in) and 4 (out).
+The fdin and fdout  op‐ tions  tell  socat  to use these FDs for communication with the program.
+Because mail.sh inherits stdin and stdout while socat does not use them, the script can read a mail body from stdin.
 Socat makes alias1 your local source address (bind), cares for correct network line termination (crnl) and sends at most 512 data bytes per packet (mss).

        socat -,escape=0x0f /dev/ttyS0,rawer,crnl

-              opens  an interactive connection via the serial line, e.g. for talking with a modem. rawer sets the console’s and ttyS0’s terminal parameters to prac‐ ticable values, crnl converts to correct newline characters. escape allows terminating the socat process with character control-O.
+              opens an interactive connection via the serial line, e.g. for talking with a modem. rawer sets the console’s and ttyS0’s terminal parameters to practicable values, crnl converts to correct newline characters. escape allows terminating the socat process with character control-O.

        socat UNIX-LISTEN:/tmp/.X11-unix/X1,fork \
        SOCKS4:host.victim.org:127.0.0.1:6000,socksuser=nobody,sourceport=20

               with  UNIX-LISTEN, socat opens a listening UNIX domain socket /tmp/.X11-unix/X1.
-This path corresponds to local XWindow display :1 on your machine,  so
-              XWindow  client connections to DISPLAY=:1 are accepted.
+This path corresponds to local XWindow display :1 on your machine, so XWindow client connections to DISPLAY=:1 are accepted.
 Socat then speaks with the SOCKS4 server host.victim.org that might permit sourceport 20 based connections due to an  FTP  related  weakness  in  its static  IP  filters.
 Socat pretends to be invoked by socksuser nobody, and requests to be connected to loopback port 6000 (only weak sockd configurations will allow this).
-So we get a connection to the victims XWindow server and, if it does not require
-              MIT cookies or Kerberos authentication, we can start work.
-Please note that there can only be one connection at a time, because TCP can establish only one session with a given set of addresses and ports.
+So we get a connection to the victims XWindow server and, if it does not require MIT cookies or Kerberos authentication, we can start work.
+Please note that there can only be one con‐ nection at a time, because TCP can establish only one session with a given set of addresses and ports.

        socat -u /tmp/readdata,seek-end=0,ignoreeof -

               this is an example for unidirectional data transfer (-u).
-Socat transfers data from file /tmp/readdata (implicit address GOPEN), starting at its cur‐ rent end (seek-end=0 lets socat start reading at current end of file; use seek=0 or no seek option to first read the existing data)  in  a  "tail  -f" like mode (ignoreeof).
-The "file" might also be a listening UNIX domain socket (do not use a seek option then).
+Socat transfers data from file /tmp/readdata (implicit address GOPEN), starting at its current end (seek-end=0 lets so‐ cat start reading at current end of file; use seek=0 or no seek option to first read the existing data) in a "tail -f" like mode (ignoreeof).
+The "file" might also be a  listen‐ ing UNIX domain socket (do not use a seek option then).

        (sleep 5; echo PASSWORD; sleep 5; echo ls; sleep 1) |
        socat - EXEC:'ssh -l user server',pty,setsid,ctty

               EXEC’utes  an  ssh  session  to  server.
 Uses a pty for communication between socat and ssh, makes it ssh’s controlling tty (ctty), and makes this pty the owner of a new process group (setsid), so ssh accepts the password from socat.

        socat -u TCP4-LISTEN:3334,reuseaddr,fork \
        OPEN:/tmp/in.log,creat,append

               implements a simple network based message collector.
 For each client connecting to port 3334, a new child process is generated (option fork).
 All data sent by the clients  are append’ed to the file /tmp/in.log.
 If the file does not exist, socat creat’s it.
 Option reuseaddr allows immediate restart of the server process.

        socat PTY,link=$HOME/dev/vmodem0,rawer,wait-slave \
        EXEC:"ssh modemserver.us.org socat - /dev/ttyS0,nonblock,rawer"

               generates  a pseudo terminal device (PTY) on the client that can be reached under the symbolic link $HOME/dev/vmodem0.
 An application that expects a serial line or modem can be configured to use $HOME/dev/vmodem0; its traffic will be directed to a modemserver via ssh where another socat instance links it to /dev/ttyS0.

        socat TCP4-LISTEN:2022,reuseaddr,fork \
        PROXY:proxy:www.domain.org:22,proxyport=3128,proxyauth=user:pass

               starts a forwarder that accepts connections on port 2022, and directs them through the proxy daemon listening on port 3128 (proxyport) on host proxy, using the  CONNECT  method, where they are authenticated as "user" with "pass" (proxyauth).
-The proxy should establish connections to host www.do‐ main.org on port 22 then.
+The proxy should establish connections to host www.domain.org on port 22 then.

        socat - OPENSSL:server:4443,cafile=server.crt,cert=client.pem

               is an OpenSSL client that tries to establish a secure connection to an SSL server.
 Option cafile specifies a file that contains trust certificates: we trust the server only when it presents one of these certificates and proofs that it owns the related private key.
-Otherwise the connection is termi‐ nated.
-With cert a file containing the client certificate and the associated private key is specified.
+Otherwise the connection is terminated.
+With cert a file containing the client  certifi‐ cate and the associated private key is specified.
 This is required in case the server wishes a client authentication; many Internet servers do not.
               The first address (’-’) can be replaced by almost any other socat address.

        socat OPENSSL-LISTEN:4443,reuseaddr,pf=ip4,fork,cert=server.pem,cafile=client.crt PIPE

               is  an  OpenSSL  server  that  accepts TCP connections, presents the certificate from the file server.pem and forces the client to present a certificate that is verified against cafile.crt.
               The second address (’PIPE’) can be replaced by almost any other socat address.
               For instructions on generating and distributing OpenSSL keys and certificates see the additional socat docu socat-openssl.txt.

        echo |socat -u - file:/tmp/bigfile,create,largefile,seek=100000000000

               creates a 100GB sparse file; this requires a file system type that supports this (ext2, ext3, reiserfs, jfs; not minix, vfat).
-The operation of  writ‐ ing  1  byte might take long (reiserfs: some minutes; ext2: "no" time), and the resulting file can consume some disk space with just its inodes (reis‐
-              erfs: 2MB; ext2: 16KB).
+The operation of writing 1 byte  might  take  long
+              (reiserfs: some minutes; ext2: "no" time), and the resulting file can consume some disk space with just its inodes (reiserfs: 2MB; ext2: 16KB).

        socat tcp-l:7777,reuseaddr,fork system:’filan -i 0 -s >&2’,nofork

               listens  for  incoming TCP connections on port 7777.
 For each accepted connection, invokes a shell.
-This shell has its stdin and  stdout  directly  con‐ nected to the TCP socket (nofork).
+This shell has its stdin and stdout directly connected to the TCP socket (no‐ fork).
 The shell starts filan and lets it print the socket addresses to stderr (your terminal window).

        echo -en "\0\14\0\0\c" |socat -u - file:/usr/bin/squid.exe,seek=0x00074420

               functions as primitive binary editor: it writes the 4 bytes 000 014 000 000 to the executable /usr/bin/squid at offset 0x00074420 (this is a real world patch to make  the  squid executable from Cygwin run under Windows, actual per May 2004).

        socat - tcp:www.blackhat.org:31337,readbytes=1000